-- Commercial support from engineers who develop the product
+- 24/7 commercial support from engineers who develop the product

-What is more, Linux is only part of the deal!
-The solution will also include Liberica JDK Lite and Liberica Native Image Kit, so you will receive a complete technology stack for developing and deploying cloud-native Java applications.
-Stay tuned for the upcoming breakthrough in the IT world!
+What is more, Alpaquita Linux is only part of the deal!
+The solution called Alpaquita Cloud Native Platform also includes Liberica JDK Lite and Liberica Native Image Kit, so you will receive a complete technology stack packed in a microcontainer for developing and deploying cloud-native Java applications!

 Do you want to compare various Linux distros to choose a suitable solution for your business?
 Read our article about the best Linux distributions for server and cloud

 Curious about other ways to lower TCO apart from small images?
 Study alternative methods of decreasing costs in IT

 Are you frustrated with inflated cloud bills?
 Discover tips on reducing cloud expenses